 Canon is working hard to reduce the amount of waste it generates.
 Efforts include increasing recycling through sorting and collection and minimizing initial waste generation.
 In particular, we have sought to determine which factors most significantly affect waste generation for each division and each production process.
-Based on this, we have a number of ongoing initiatives to curb waste generation.
+Based on these findings, we have implemented a number of ongoing initiatives to curb waste generation.

 Canon actively works to reduce the amount of waste originating from its operations and to reuse or recycle waste where possible, appropriately disposing of any waste that can be neither reused nor recycled in accordance with the law.
 Our various operational sites employ a range of in-house recycling schemes, including reprocessing waste plastic from injection molding or recycling it for other items.